Canadian National Railway: Contraction and expansion since privatization

 CN also announced in October 2003 an agreement to purchase Great Lakes Transportation (GLT), a holding company owned by Blackstone Group for US$380 million.
 GLT was the owner of Bessemer & Lake Erie Railroad, Duluth, Missabe and Iron Range Railway (DM&IR), and the Pittsburgh & Conneaut Dock Company.
 The key instigator for the deal was that since the Wisconsin Central purchase, CN was required to use DM&IR trackage rights for a short 11 mi "gap" near Duluth, Minnesota, on the route between Chicago and Winnipeg.
 To purchase this short section, CN was told by GLT it would have to purchase the entire company.
 Also included in GLT's portfolio were eight Great Lakes vessels for transporting bulk commodities such as coal and iron ore as well as various port facilities.
 Following Surface Transportation Board approval for the transaction, CN completed the purchase of GLT on May 10, 2004.

 On December 24, 2008, the STB approved CN's purchase for $300 million of the principal lines of the Elgin, Joliet & Eastern Railway Company (EJ&E) (reporting mark EJE) from the U.S. Steel Corporation, originally announced on September 27, 2007.
 The STB's decision was to become effective on January 23, 2009, with a closure of the transaction shortly thereafter.
 The EJ&E lines create a bypass around the western side of heavily congested Chicago-area rail hub and its conversion to use for mainline freight traffic is expected to alleviate substantial bottlenecks for both regional and intercontinental rail traffic subject to lengthy delays entering and exiting Chicago freight yards.
 The purchase of the lightly used EJ&E corridor was positioned by CN as a boon not only for its own business but for the efficiency of the entire U.S. rail system.

-On December 31, 2011, CN completed the merger of DM&IR, DWP, and WC into its Wisconsin Central Ltd. subsidiary.
+On December 31, 2011, CN completed the merger of DM&IR, DWP, and WC into its Wisconsin Central Ltd. (WCL) subsidiary.

 In March 2021, CN subsidiary WCL reached a deal to sell roughly 900 mi of non-core rail lines and assets in Michigan, Wisconsin, and Ontario to short-line operator Watco.